Do you have pores which have taken on an ‘open’ or ‘enlarged’ appearance?

 Other factors which can cause pores to look enlarged include thick hair follicles, sun damage, dropping collagen production and genetics.

 In the case of dropping collagen production due to biologic ageing, it is possible for the band of elasticity around the mouth of poor to lose its collagen and elastin, resulting in the skin drooping, and the pore elongating.
 A chemical exfoliant such as Liquid Gold may help to address this issue as it can encourage cellular renewal, which plumps and refines the epidermis, minimising the visibility of elongated pores.

 Below you will find a range of products which may help you to reduce the appearance of enlarged pores.
 If you are unsure which might be best suited to your skin type and unique concerns, please get in contact!
-We are pleased to offer our customers a variety of free options to access advice on our products including live online skin consultations, live chat, and our consultation cards.
+We are pleased to offer our customers a variety of complimentary options to access advice on our products including live online skin consultations and live chat.